 These cases show that Internet linking is an evolving area of Internet law that may implicate a variety of intellectual property concerns.
-Some businesses have actually entered into agreements to allow for, and control, such links between web sites.
-The American Bar Association has published a guide entitled Web-Linking Agreements: Contracting Strategies and is available for Provisions, which purchase http://www.abanet.org/buslaw/catalog/5070311.html.
+Some businesses have actually entered into agreements to allow for, and control, such links between websites.
 The advice of counsel may also help a business evaluate the potential risks involved in linking and possible use of a web-link agreement.